Germany's Green party: How it evolved

 The coalition of the Greens and Social Democrats was defeated in the 2005 parliamentary elections, sending the Green party back to the opposition benches.
 Since Fischer, whom many regarded as the driving force within the party, left the political stage, less charismatic leaders have emerged.

-The Greens deliberately chose to select two co-leaders of the party: one male, one female.
-Moreover, already in 1979, the party introduced a quota system regulating the gender proportions in leading positions, thereby requiring a minimum of 50 percent of all elected posts to be held by women.
+The Greens deliberately chose to select two co-leaders of the party: one male, one female, one of whom must come from the centrist, pragmatic wing of the party and the other from the leftist wing.
+Already in 1979, the party introduced a quota system regulating the gender proportions in leading positions, thereby requiring a minimum of 50 percent of all elected posts to be held by women.

 Re-orientation as environmentalism goes mainstream

 While environmental topics were once the exclusive prerogative of the Green party, those issues have become key issues across the political spectrum.
 Chancellor Angela Merkel was environment minister in her early political career.
 After the 2011 Fukushima nuclear disaster, she even became an outspoken opponent of nuclear energy.

 The internal make-up of the Greens has evolved as the first generation has grown older.
 Many have changed their priorities, morphing from former hippies to urban professionals.
 Green supporters are generally well-educated, high-earning urbanites with a strong belief in the benefits of a multicultural society.
 No other party fields more candidates with an immigrant background than the Greens.

 Today, the party is not only focused on environmental issues and climate change, but a much broader spectrum of topics including education, social justice and consumer policies.

 Winfried Kretschmann was a biology and chemistry teacher before he became a politician